elastisys/compliantkubernetes-apps/helmfile/charts/calico-felix-metrics/README.md

 # calico-felix-metrics

-This helm chart deploys `calico-felix-metrics`, an application that gathers metrics about NetworkPolicies.
+This helm chart deploys `calico-felix-metrics`, an application that gathers metrics about the general health of Calico.

 To deploy this helm chart use:
 ```